23knightst813/Coder-Dojo/documentation/change_rationale.md

 ### 1 Booking system

 **What Changed**
-- Added functionality for users to book activities and cancel bookings, and automaticaly join a waiting list when needed.
+- Added functionality for users to book activities and cancel bookings, and automatically join a waiting list when needed.
 - Provided input validation
 - Added activity preferences for the user to select when booking

 **Why**
-- The brief states that theres a need for a system to manage bookings since there has abeen a recent influx in booking
+- The brief states that there's a need for a system to manage bookings since there has been a recent influx in booking
 - Activity preferences help organisers prepare resources effectively

 ---